 While W.R.
 Grace went out of business in 1990, it was only nine years later that the horrific aftermath vermiculite mining was responsible for gained national attention.
 Following the series of articles titled "Uncivil Action: A Town Left to Die" published in the Seattle Post-Intelligencer, which raised awareness of the struggle former workers affected by asbestos exposure were going through, EPA embarked on what was going to be the widest, longest-running asbestos cleanup project in U.S. history.

-Shortly after EPA was notified with respect to the unprecedented environmental disaster nearly 70 years of vermiculite mining left behind, the agency began conducting cleanup projects throughout Libby and the surrounding areas which had been polluted.
-At the moment, the concentration of asbestos in the air is nearly 100,000 times lower that it was when the vermiculite mine was operating.
-So far, over 7,500 properties were investigated, out of which approximately 2,400 underwent asbestos abatement.
+Shortly after the EPA was notified with respect to the unprecedented environmental disaster nearly 70 years of vermiculite mining left behind, the agency began conducting cleanup projects throughout Libby and the surrounding areas which had been polluted.
+At the moment, the concentration of asbestos in the air is nearly 100,000 times lower than it was when the vermiculite mine was operating.
+As of November 2018, the EPA completed cleaning up more than 2,600 properties within Libby as well as Troy and about 7,600 properties had been investigated within the Superfund site.
 EPA also completed cleanup projects at the former vermiculite processing plants, as well as at all schools and parks in town.
 Over one million cubic yards of asbestos-containing waste was successfully removed hitherto by virtue of the federal agency's ongoing endeavors.

 Similarly to many other companies which could no longer keep up with compensating employees injured by workplace asbestos exposure, the vermiculite manufacturer set up the W.R.
 Grace Asbestos Settlement Trust after filing for bankruptcy protection in 2008.
 The company's asbestos trust fund has $1.8 million to pay out to former workers who are now suffering from asbestos-related diseases.
 With the assistance of a lawyer specialized in asbestos exposure cases, former W.R.
 Grace employees diagnosed with lung cancer, asbestosis or mesothelioma can easily recover the compensation they deserve.